ObjColumnist/apn_on_rails/README.md

 ##Example

-To send our first push notification we will use the rails console, you can start this by typing the following into terminal
+To send our first push notification we will use the rails console, you can start this by typing the following into terminal:
 ```ruby
 $ rails console
 ```

 Each notification has a relationship with device, which in turn has a relationship with an app.

-The first thing we need to do is create an app

-The Platform can be either `ios` or `osx`
+The first thing we need to do is create an app.
+You will need to specify a platform which can be either `ios` or `osx`, as well as an environment.
-The Environment can be either `production` or `sandbox`

 ```ruby
 >> app = APNS::App.new